liqd/adhocracy4/README.md

 See more info about Celery in the [docs](./docs/celery.md)

-### Use Celery beat for scheduled tasks in development
+### (Optional) celery beat for scheduled tasks in development
+If you need to do testing with periodical task working.

 For celery to run scheduled tasks you need to make sure that: